mariuskimmina/Blog/content/blog/2022-06-05-Automated_Certificate_Management_in_CoreDNS.md

 ## Final Words
 This Plugin was created as part of the 2022 Google Summer of Code.
 As a student I had made some small contributions to open-source projects here and there but nothing that comes even close to the scale of this project.
-I want to thank my mentors Yong Tang and Paul Greenberg who guided me on this journey and
+Participating in GSoC helped empower me to focus on a project all the way from start to finish, which is something not just me but a lot of people struggle with.
+If you always wanted to have an impact on open-source software but could not never commit yourself to a side project long enough, consider participating in next years Google Summer of Code

-I would recommended anyone who wants to get started in open-source development to apply for the next Google Summer of Code.
-Due to my mentors I was not only able to make a major contribution to CoreDNS but they also taught me a lot about the economics of open-source technologies.
+I want to thank my mentors Yong Tang and Paul Greenberg who guided me on this journey.
+Due to them I was not only able to make a major contribution to CoreDNS but they also taught me a lot about the economics of open-source technologies.
 The lessons I learned during these months will without a doubt be useful for many years to come.

 ## References